apache/trafficcontrol/blueprints/to-locks.md

 - a user can snap/ queue a CDN only if they are the one holding the lock (of either kind) on the `cdn`.
 Alternatively, if no one has the lock on the `cdn`, anyone can snap/ queue/ make changes to the CDN
 - a user can delete their `hard` or `soft` lock whenever they want
 - a user with at least `all-read` and `all-write` capabilities can delete the locks of other users on any CDN.
 The `all-write` capability will be modified to include a new capability `delete-all-locks`.
+The way it works today, this translates to a user with an `admin` role.
+Such a user can delete other users' locks.

 Three new endpoints will be added for `GET`, `POST` and `DELETE` functionality with respect to CDN locks.
 ##### GET `cdn_locks`